No items found.

 It’s easy to leave your keyboard and mouse until last, but we’d recommend putting some thought into them.
 Just like your editing chair should be comfortable, your keyboard and mouse should be ergonomic, easy to use, and slot right into your workstation.
 Think about:

-• Wireless vs wired?
-Most video editors prefer to be unhindered by wires and additional cables.
-Opt for a wireless mouse and keyboard to keep your workstation clean.
+• Wireless vs. wired.
+Most video editors prefer to work without wires and additional cables.
+To keep your workstation clean, opt for a wireless mouse and keyboard.

-• Ergonomic design - you may be happy with a standard keyboard or mouse design.
-But it’s definitely worth trying out some more innovative and ergonomic designs that claim to better support your hands, wrists and forearms.
+• Ergonomic design.
+You may be happy with a standard keyboard or mouse design.
+But it’s worth trying some more innovative and ergonomic designs that better support your hands, wrists, and forearms.

-• Compatibility with your computer and editing software -some keyboards are specifically for use with particular editing software.
+• Compatibility with your computer and editing software.
+Some keyboards are specifically made to be compatibly with particular editing software.

 Recommendations: